-Back to the section on ESP8266 and ESP32, let’s see how to integrate the VueJS framework in a web client served from the ESP8266.
+We’re back with the section on the ESP8266 and ESP32, seeing how to integrate the VueJS framework into a web client served from the ESP8266.

 In the previous post, we saw a fairly complete example of how to set up a web interface to control inputs, outputs, and execute actions on the ESP8266.

-We already mentioned that, so far, we have used vanilla Javascript, without any library, to perform all the actions on the client.
-Which, in general, is a very good habit and much better than using the old and obsolete jQuery (don’t let me catch you using it, okay?).
+We already mentioned that, so far, we have used vanilla Javascript, without any library, to perform all actions on the client.
+Which, in general, is a very good practice and much better than using the old and obsolete jQuery (don’t let me see you using it, okay?).

 But modern programming tends to be declarative, rather than imperative.
-That is, to define associations between the UI and the program logic, instead of “go and do actions”.
-For that there are many frameworks, such as Angular or Vue.
+That is, defining associations between the UI and the program logic, rather than “going and doing actions”.
+For that, there are many frameworks, like Angular or Vue.

-In this post we are going to start with this declarative approach to client programming, using the VueJS framework.
-It is a very popular framework for web development, lightweight but powerful, and it fits perfectly on the ESP8266.
+In this post, we are going to start with this declarative approach to client programming, using the VueJS framework.
+It’s a very popular framework for Web development, lightweight but powerful, and fits perfectly on the ESP8266.

-And we are going to start with a basic example, our VueJS “hello world” that we already saw in this post, but working from the ESP8266.
-That is, in this post we basically aim to get it up and running.
+And we are going to start with a basic example, our VueJS “hello world” that we already saw in this post, but running from the ESP8266.
+That is, in this post we basically aim to get it set up and working.

-Relax, at this point it won’t be particularly difficult for you.
+Don’t worry, at this point it shouldn’t be particularly difficult for you.

 #include <ESP8266WiFi.h>